 In California, you may be considered guilty of felony arson if you deliberately set fire to your own home to defraud an insurance company, or if the fire injured another person or their property.

-What does a California prosecutor have to show to prove that I am guilty of felony arson?
+What must a California prosecutor show to prove that I am guilty of felony arson?

-If you have been charged with felony arson, prosecutors may try to prove that the fire was not naturally caused, and that you set the fire.
-If you are charged with felony arson, do not make a possibly incriminating statement to the police: call a lawyer immediately.
+If you have been charged with felony arson, prosecutors may try to prove that the fire was not naturally caused and that you set it.
+If you are charged with felony arson, do not make a possibly incriminating statement to the police; call a lawyer immediately.

 What are some common defenses to a felony arson charge?

-Torrance criminal defense lawyers often use three common defenses for an individual charged with arson, including: wrongful identification, insufficient direct evidence, and proving that the fire was caused accidentally rather than deliberately.
+Torrance criminal defense lawyers use three common defenses against arson charges, including wrongful identification, insufficient direct evidence and proving that the fire was caused accidentally rather than deliberately.

 Is an arson charge the same as unlawfully causing a fire?